Easter Classic Rules

 10. Any protest or dispute must be referred in writing to the Games Commissioners within one (1) hour of the completion of the game.
 The Games Commissioners shall determine if there is a case for a dispute hearing.
 If there is a hearing, all affected parties shall have a right to representation.
 The findings of this dispute hearing will be final.

 11. This Tournament is officially endorsed by Basketball South Australia.

 12. With the exception of the above Tournament Rules, BSA then FIBA rules will apply.
 However the Tournament Director has the final say in any decision required.

 13. Games will be allowed to be videotaped under certain circumstances.
 Please see the full Video policy.

-14. Umpires must wear a grey shirt and black pants during games.
+14. Umpires must wear a black and white shirt and black pants during games.
 Shorts may be worn in hot weather (36 degrees or above).

 1. No slam-dunking is allowed in the warm up.
 After one warning, a technical foul on the player shall be given.
-Two shots will be awarded to the opposing team.
+One shot will be awarded to the opposing team.
 The offending team will be billed for any damage.

 2. Each team is required to supply two (2) competent score table officials for each game including all finals.

 3. Teams shall be attired in appropriate uniform with legal numbers (1-99 and 00).
 Players out of uniform shall have a personal foul recorded against their name on the score sheet and two (2) points awarded to the opposing team.